New COVID-19 Travel Solutions

 July 27, 2020

-The process through which to file such motivated notification various by country – some countries are updating their online PWN system to incorporate this new requirement, while other countries e.g. require a separate email to be sent to the responsible authorities.
-The approach to postings already lasting more than 12, but less than 18 months on 30 July also varies by country.
-For example, for any postings already lasting between 12-18 months on 30 July, The Netherlands automatically extends the 12 to 18 months, while Belgium requires the motivated notification to be filed on the 30 July through an electronic form which will only become available on that day.
+The process through which to file such motivated notification varies by country – some countries are updating their online Posted Worker Notification system to incorporate this new requirement, while other countries, for example, require a separate email to be sent to the responsible authorities.
+The approach to postings already lasting more than twelve, but less than 18, months on 30 July also varies by country.
+For example, for any postings already lasting between 12-18 months on 30 July, the Netherlands automatically extends the 12 to 18 months, while Belgium requires the motivated notification to be filed on 30 July through an electronic form which will only become available on that day.

 Newland Chase reminds all employers to check if they have any posted workers on postings between 12-18 months on 30 July, and to check on the motivated notification requirements for those countries, if they want to extend the period of only applying the core host country working requirements to 18 months.